 I have been getting A TON of questions about this!
 Typically, I advise people to review school requirements and do a little bit of research - I still stand by that philosophy for the most part.
 While I do think it's important to understand what your school requires you to have in terms of computer specifications, here I suggest a different path.
 Watch to find out!

-Also see my computer specifications here to build your own!
+Also see my computer specifications here to build your own custom computer!

 If you study architecture, all-nighters are basically inevitable.
 People define the all-nighter in different ways but essentially, you stay awake for an extended period of time without sleep so you can finish your work.